labs12-twitter-blocker/labs12-twitter-blocker-DS/elastic_synapse_processor/README.md

 ____

-#### Note You can use a custom repo here, but it must be a fork from chrisseiler96/bert-client-server-tests.
+#### Note: You can use a custom repo here, but it must be a fork from chrisseiler96/bert-client-server-tests
-#### This includes necessary files for creating docker container/dependencies
+#### This includes necessary files for creating docker container/dependencies.
 ```
 git clone https://github.com/chrisseiler96/bert-client-server-tests.git